 Martin Sheen

 Sheen rose to prominence in his breakthrough roles in Terrence Malick's crime drama Badlands (1973) and Francis Ford Coppola's Vietnam War drama Apocalypse Now (1979).
 Sheen is also known for such notable films as The Subject Was Roses (1968), Catch-22 (1970), The California Kid (1974), Gandhi (1982), Wall Street (1987), Gettysburg (1993), The American President (1995), Catch Me If You Can (2002), The Departed, Bobby (both 2006), and Judas and the Black Messiah (2021).
-He also portrayed Uncle Ben in The Amazing Spider-Man (2012).
+He also portrayed Robert F. Kennedy in The Missiles of October (1974), Eddie Slovik in The Execution of Private Slovik (1974), John Dean in Blind Ambition (1979), and John F. Kennedy in Kennedy (1983) and Uncle Ben in The Amazing Spider-Man (2012)

-Born and raised in the United States by a Galician father and an Irish mother, he adopted the stage name Martin Sheen to help him gain acting parts.
+Born and raised in the United States by a Spanish father and an Irish mother, he adopted the stage name Martin Sheen to help him gain acting parts.
 He is the father of four children, all of whom are actors.
 Sheen has directed one film, Cadence (1990), in which he appears alongside his sons Charlie and Ramón.
 He has narrated, produced, and directed documentary projects and has been active in liberal politics.

 Biography from the Wikipedia article Martin Sheen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.